Vision and priorities

 – Share financial pressures planning

-– Share learning and support councils with high quality finance data, link councils into sources of support to manage cost pressures, prepare for future charging reforms and other financial challenges
+– Share learning and support councils with high quality finance data, link councils into sources of support to manage cost pressures, & prepare for financial challenges

 – Identify, capture, manage risks and share good practice

-– Develop data dashboard and associated tools to support improved performance, benchmarking, analysis and reporting
+– Continue to improve the SE data dashboard, implementing new metrics and associated tools to support improved performance, benchmarking, analysis and reporting

-– Support councils as they develop new digital operating models, eg self assessments and technology-enabled care
+– Support and promote innovation and peer learning amongst councils as they develop new digital operating models and explore AI and other technology-enabled care (TEC) solutions